RyanYuanyang/Sea-Battle-Game/README.md

 **Quick Start**

+**Notice: players are recommanded to maximize the window when playing for the right display**

 After downloading all the files into a repo in linux, go to the repo that stores all the files in shell, type in the command $ make, and then $ ./Seabattle.
 The program will then start.
 ```